Perfection is not attainable, but if we chase perfection, we can achieve excellence.

 Value Stream Management in SAFe

-Value streams in today’s large enterprises can be complex, spanning multiple functional boundaries and spawning countless cross-team dependencies.
-This complexity often results in fragmented delivery processes with clunky handoffs, breakdowns in communication, and substantial delivery delays.
+Delivering digitally enabled solutions in today’s enterprises can be complex, spanning numerous functional boundaries and spawning countless cross-team dependencies.
+This can result in a fragmented delivery process with clunky handoffs, breakdowns in communication, and substantial delays.

-The purpose of VSM is to bring order to this chaos so that work can flow smoothly through the organization and culminate in the right solutions being delivered to the right customers at the right times.
+The purpose of VSM is to bring order to this chaos so that value-producing work can flow smoothly and continuously across the organization.
+The key to succeeding with VSM in SAFe is applying Lean Thinking principles to every value stream.